 Arrange your views

 To improve the link experience, it is helpful to arrange the layout of your views so that you can see them all.
-Although not required in order to use linking, if you move the views around the display and dock them side-by-side vertically, stacked horizontally, or some combination if you have more than two views linked, you can optimize the visual experience.
-For example, if you frequently do presentation or compare analysis and editing results, it can be common to have one view used as a reference map and another view used for active exploring and editing.
+Although not required to use linking, if you move the views around the display and dock them side by side vertically, stacked horizontally, or some combination if you have more than two views linked, you can optimize the visual experience.
+For example, if you frequently do presentations or compare analysis and editing results, it can be common to have one view used as a reference map and another view used for active exploring and editing.

 Choose a primary view

-The primary, or active, view is the view which drives and coordinates all the other views linked with it.
+The primary, or active, view is the view that drives and coordinates all the other views linked with it.
 When you select a view and turn on linking, all other views will link to that view by updating their extents to match.
 This also depends on the link mode you define.
 The primary view is the one you are using to drive the navigation from.
-If you click on another view while linking is turned on, then it will become the new active view causing the other views to switch and link with it.
+If you click another view while linking is turned on, it will become the new active view, causing the other views to switch and link with it.

 Steps to link multiple views

-- Select the view you want to use as the active view for all others to link with.
+- Activate the view you want to use as the primary view for all others to link with.

 - Center and Scale —Works best when showing different layers of the same data.